Boat Accident Lawyers in Tulsa, OK

 - Being cut by a propeller

-How can I avoid crashing my boat in Tulsa?
+How can I avoid crashing my boat on Grand Lake?

 Boat captains and operators can benefit from boating courses offered by the State.
 These courses are usually free, and are a good first step to promoting boat safety.
 Once you’re out on the water, however, you need to operate your vessel like you would operate your car – by remembering you only have control over your own actions.
 That means you should: